Mount Hope Bay: Geography

 Mount Hope Bay is part of the Narragansett Basin, formed as a rift in the Avalon terrane.
 It is underlaid by sedimentary rocks estimated to be several miles thick.
 The bay covers an area of about 13 square miles (36 square km), with an average depth of 18.7 feet, although portions of the southern end of the bay are as deep as 74 feet near the Mount Hope Bridge.

 At the north end of the bay are the towns of Warren, Rhode Island, Swansea, Massachusetts, and Somerset, Massachusetts.
 The eastern shore of the bay consists of the city of Fall River, Massachusetts and the town of Tiverton, Rhode Island.
 Portsmouth, Rhode Island is located at the southern end of the bay at the northern tip of Aquidneck Island.
 Bristol, Rhode Island forms the western shore of the bay.

 Approximately 70 percent of the bay is located within Rhode Island.
 However, nearly 90 percent of its drainage area is located within Massachusetts.
-Its main tributary is the Taunton River, and several smaller rivers drain directly into the bay, including the Quequechan River, Lee's River, Cole River, and Kickamuit River.
+Its main tributary is the Taunton River, and several smaller rivers drain directly into the bay, including the Quequechan River, Lee's River, Cole River, and Kickemuit River.
 A small sand bar known as Spar Island is located in the middle of the bay just south of the Rhode Island border.

 The perimeter of the bay is crossed by three roadway bridges: the Sakonnet River Bridge to the southeast, the Charles M. Braga Jr. Memorial Bridge to the north, and the Mount Hope Bridge to the southwest.

 Mount Hope Bay contains a 35 foot-deep shipping channel maintained by the Army Corps of Engineers as part of their Fall River Harbor project.
 A privately maintained, 34 feet-deep channel extends from the main ACOE channel to the Brayton Point Power Station.